-Bully by Patricia Polacco – A Terrific Anti Bullying Picture Book for Older Readers
+Bully by Patricia Polacco – Anti Bullying Picture Book for Older Readers

 Storytime Standouts recommends Bully by Patricia Polacco, a thoughtful examination of middle grade bullying and cyber bullying.
 Bully is an excellent anti bullying picture book for older readers and a valuable resource for middle grade classrooms.